Holbox: Mexico’s Most Stunning Beach You’ve (Probably) Never Heard Of

 3. Taxis & Golf Carts

 Once you arrive to Holbox, most things will be within walking distance.
-If you’re carrying a lot of luggage, or are staying at one of the hotels or guesthouses that’s farther away from port, hire one of the many golf cart taxis cruising around the island!
-Like on many small islands in the Caribbean, golf carts are the main mode of transportation here, so you’re going to see many more of them than actual cars.
+If you’re carrying a lot of luggage or are staying at one of the hotels or guesthouses that’s farther away from port, hire one of the many golf cart taxis cruising around the island!
+Like many small islands in the Caribbean, Holbox’s main mode of transportation is golf cart, so you’re going to see many more of them than actual cars.

 4. Don't Miss the Sunset!

 In spite of all its natural beauty, Holbox has an undeniable sense that it is developing and commercializing – fast.
-Throughout the center of town, there’s a lot of construction, and if you walk just a few blocks, you’re bound to see bulldozers and construction workers diligently and building countless new structures, most of which look like new hotels or luxury condos.
+Throughout the center of town, there’s a lot of construction, and if you walk just a few blocks, you’re bound to see bulldozers and construction workers diligently building countless new structures.
+Most look like new hotels or luxury condos.

 So many questions swirl in my mind.
 Who is paying to build these hotels?
 Are locals being hired to construct them, or were contract workers brought in from other parts of the country who will take their earnings back home once the buildings are complete?
-Will the hotels hire local residents as receptionists, chefs, and maids, or will more people have to move to the island to fill these positions?
-What effect will it have on the locals if Holbox becomes a playground for wealthy vacationers and retirees who drive up prices of everything from food to rent?
+Will the hotels hire local residents as receptionists, chefs, and housekeepers, or will outsiders move to the island to fill these positions?
+What effect will it have on locals if Holbox becomes a playground for wealthy vacationers and retirees who drive up prices of everything from food to rent?

 Holbox has already undergone one transformation, from a fishing village to a small but growing center for tourism.
 I can’t say for sure, but I don’t think that this has totally destroyed the local culture of the island.
 Residents may now guide boat tours instead of fishing for lobster or shark in order to make a living.
 And in some ways, economic changes can be beneficial, e.g., environmentally.
 I’m not sure if this is true, but one person here said that the shift from fishing to tourism has actually been good for the local shark population, which now is a major attraction for visitors in late summer and early fall.